 If an accident is your fault, the other driver’s liability insurance wouldn’t pay for your repairs because they are not liable (at fault).
 That’s when you need collision coverage.
 Otherwise, you will have to pay for the cost to repair your vehicle.

 A tip from a Parent: Drive an old car?
-You could skip collision coverage to save money or choose a high deductible.
+You could choose a higher deductible if you want to lower your price.

 Uninsured (UM), Underinsured (UIM), and Uninsured Motorist-Property Damage (UMPD)

 You know you and your family are covered, but what about all the other people on the road?
 We would like to trust everyone, but as a parent you know that there is no such thing as being too careful.
 Uninsured Motorist Coverage (UM)

 Underinsured (UIM) Motorist, and Uninsured Motorist-Property Damage (UMPD) covers your family if the person that hit you doesn’t have any insurance or does not have enough insurance to cover bodily injury or property damage.
 This coverage will pick up the slack.

 The deductible is the portion of the repairs you are responsible to pay for.
 This applies to the Comprehensive, Collision, and UM/UIM coverages.
 For example, if the cost of repairs to your car are $5,000, you are only responsible for the deductible amount.
 Deductible amounts vary, and you can decide what amount matches your budget best when you purchase a policy.